HUSTYuChen/HUSTYuChen.github.io/awards.md

 - Nov.
 2021: **National Second Prize** of National Student Electronic Design Competition
 - Aug.
 2021: First Prize of "Challenge Cup" National Extracurricular Academic Science and Technology Competition for College Students (Chongqing Region)
+- Jul.
+2021: **National Second Prize** of National College Students' Plasma Science and Technology Innovation Competition
 - Jan.
 2021: Meritorious Winner in Mathematical Contest In Modeling (6%)
 - Oct.
 2021: First Prize of National University Student Mathematical Modeling (Chongqing Region)
 - Dec.
-2020: The third prize for the paper in the annual meeting of the Chongqing Electrical Engineering Society **(As the only undergraduate student)**
+2020: The third prize for the conference paper at the annual conference of the Chongqing Electrical Engineering Society **(As the only undergraduate student)**
 - Jan.
 2020: Meritorious Winner in Mathematical Contest In Modeling (6%)
 - Sep.
 2019: First Prize in National University Mathematics Competition (Chongqing Region)